openharmony/docs/en/application-dev/media/audio-video-encapsulation.md

 > **NOTE**
 >
-> To call the encapsulation APIs to write a local file, request the **ohos.permission.READ_MEDIA** and **ohos.permission.WRITE_MEDIA** permissions by following the instructions provided in [Applying for Permissions](../security/accesstoken-guidelines.md).
+> To call the encapsulation APIs to write a local file, request the **ohos.permission.READ_MEDIA** and **ohos.permission.WRITE_MEDIA** permissions by following the instructions provided in [Requesting User Authorization](../security/AccessToken/request-user-authorization.md).

 ### Linking the Dynamic Library in the CMake Script